npbreland/stateful-url/README.md

 [**npm**](https://www.npmjs.com/package/stateful-url)

 ## About
-This tiny (just over 700 bytes) helper extends the [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) interface to update the URL with changes made to the parameters.
+This tiny helper extends the [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) interface to update the URL with changes made to the parameters.
 This allows bookmarking and sharing of your application in a given state.
 It can be particularly useful in Single Page Applications (SPAs), where you don't want to navigate away from